fuxiAIlab/RL4RS/README.md

 ### :beginner: Easy-To-Use scaleable API
 - **low coupling structure**: RL4RS specifies a fixed data format to reduce code coupling.
 And the data-related logics are unified into data preprocessing scripts or user-defined state classes.
 - **file-based RL environment**: RL4RS implements a file-based gym environment, which enables random sampling and sequential access to datasets exceeding memory size.
 It is easy to extend it to distributed file systems.
 - **http-based vector Env**: RL4RS naturally supports Vector Env, that is, the environment processes batch data at one time.
-We further encapsulate the env through the HTTP interface, so that it can be deployed on multiple CPU servers to accelerate the generation of samples.
+We further encapsulate the env through the HTTP interface, so that it can be deployed on multiple servers to accelerate the generation of samples.

 ## experimental features (welcome contributions!)
 - A new dataset for bundle recommendation with variable discounts, flexible recommendation trigger, and modifiable item content is in prepare.